 What Impacts Our Collagen Levels?

-As we age past 30, our collagen output naturally decreases, resulting in a higher likelihood of thinning skin and a loss of elasticity, resulting in the formation of wrinkles.
+Our collagen peaks around 25-34 years old before beginning to naturally decrease, resulting in a higher likelihood of thinning skin, loss of elasticity, and the formation of wrinkles.
 “Over time, the quality of collagen we produce lowers and is reflected in reduced suppleness to our skin structure, as well as impacting our joints as cartilage weakens,” DeCesaris says.

 Other reasons for a loss of collagen include smoking, “which has been linked to lower collagen production,” as well as excess sugar and refined carbohydrates, given sugar interferes with collagen’s ability to repair itself, according to DeCesaris.

-Many changes also occur during pregnancy to a woman’s structure, given the body's major building phase.
-“During pregnancy, a woman’s hormones alter the metabolism of collagen to make the skin more elastic to expand with the growing fetus,” Luther explains.
+Many changes also occur during pregnancy: “During pregnancy, a woman’s hormones alter the metabolism of collagen to make the skin more elastic to expand with the growing fetus,” Luther explains.
 It’s therefore essential to support skin health and elasticity during these months.

 “In doing so, it may help with stretch marks and loose skin post-pregnancy, but perhaps more importantly, collagen can help strengthen the soft tissues which undergo increased strain during pregnancy,” offers DeCesaris.
 “Many women also experience hair loss or thinning after pregnancy, and collagen supplementation can combat this by encouraging new hair growth and better hair strength.”

 Another key component to boost the natural production of collagen is vitamin C. “Without it, the body is unable to produce collagen,” says Luther.
-“It, therefore, shouldn’t come as a surprise that scurvy is a disease associated with collagen degradation, with the first signs being visual blemishes of the skin.”
+“It, therefore, shouldn’t come as a surprise that scurvy [resulting from lack of vitamin C] is a disease associated with collagen degradation, with the first signs being visual blemishes of the skin.”

 How to Boost Your Collagen

-To build collagen, our body makes procollagen, a precursor for which all collagen starts.
+To build collagen, our body makes procollagen, a precursor from which all collagen starts.
 “It combines the amino acids glycine and proline, along with vitamin C,” outlines DeCesaris.
-By ensuring we consume foods rich in these nutrients, we can help build natural collagen products.
+By ensuring we consume foods rich in these nutrients, we might help build natural collagen products.

 - Proline: egg whites, wheat germ, dairy, mushrooms, asparagus